Cook Your Way to a Tastier Life

 Day 1 – Muffins and Cookies

 Day 2 – Pies

 CSCA Workshops & Favorites

 Tried and True!
-These classes and workshops are our most popular offerings.
+These classes and workshops are our most popular offerings, and some of the best around in Cambridge or Boston.
 Each one focuses on a single concept for those wishing to master a specific skill or medium.
 Classes range from sweet to savory, encompassing regional techniques and recipes; the variety is limitless.